yadavraganu/System-Design/Apache-Iceberg/Readme.md

 **Why It Matters to Query Engines**

 Because of where they sit, a query engine's Cost-Based Optimizer (CBO) can read a Puffin file's footer during the initial planning phase.
 This allows the engine to fetch accurate distinct value counts and evaluate Bloom filters before executing a query, letting it choose the most efficient join strategies without scanning actual table data.
+## 3. Catalog Layer
+The catalog layer is the highest level of the Apache Iceberg table architecture and serves as the authoritative entry point for any operation.
+Before any data can be read or written, the query engine must consult this central registry to map a table's logical name (e.g., db.orders) to the precise physical cloud storage path of its active metadata file (the current metadata pointer).

+**Core Responsibilities and Requirements**

+* **The Source of Truth**: It holds the exact location of the current table metadata file (.json), serving as the first step for anyone looking to interact with the table.
+* **Atomic Operations**: This is the primary requirement for any catalog backend.
+When data changes, the catalog swaps the old metadata pointer for the new one in a single, atomic step.
+* **Consistency & Concurrency**: Atomic updates act as a "lock manager."
+This ensures all readers and writers see the exact same table state at any given point in time and resolves conflicts when multiple engines try to write simultaneously.

+**How Different Backends Store the Pointer**

+Because the only hard requirements are pointer storage and atomic guarantees, many different backends can serve as the catalog layer.
+However, they track that critical pointer differently under the hood:

+* REST Catalog (Modern Standard): Uses a standardized API to decouple the query engine from the catalog backend, offering the highest security and compatibility across different engines.
+* Hive Metastore: The table entry inside the metastore database uses a specific table property called location to store the path of the current metadata file.
+* Project Nessie: The table entry uses a specialized property called metadataLocation to track the file, enabling Git-like branching and merging for data tables.
+* Hadoop Catalog (Distributed Filesystems/S3): Uses the physical filesystem itself rather than a database.
+It tracks the active version via a physical text file named version-hint.text inside the table's metadata folder, which contains the current version number.